About me

 My interests as a psychotherapist

-I’m curious about how we grow, change, come alive and influence our own experience.
-I am also interested in how you are in your relationship with both yourself and with others.
+I’m interested in how we evolve, come alive and influence our own experience over the course of our lives.
+I am curious to know how someone relates both to themselves and to others.
 I particularly love working with Stanley Keleman’s Formative Psychology® as a way of growing new possibilities for ourselves: for me, it’s a rich, profound philosophy and practice that can enable us to directly influence our experience and direction throughout the course of our life.

 A key interest for me is how we can manage and appreciate difference in relationship.
 This could be difference of culture, perspectives, gender, for example.
-It also includes difference in our constitutional type, how we function, our pace or timing, or our day-to-day needs and wishes.
+It also includes difference in our constitutional type, how we function, our pace or timing, or our day-to-day needs, wishes and expectations, whether spoken or unspoken.
 It can also include difference in how we like to give and receive love and how we communicate.

 While I work with people of all genders, I happen to work a lot with men.
-From my personal experience, I understand the factors, challenges and complexities involved in living our lives as men at this time, whatever our stage of life, background, sexuality or current situation.
+Drawing upon my personal and professional experience, I understand the factors, challenges and complexities involved in living our lives as men at this time, whatever our stage of life, background, sexuality or current situation.

 Experiences, issues and people I work with include: